DanniGudna/Advent-of-Code-2020/2020/Day-1/README.md

 Of course, your expense report is much larger. _Find the two entries that sum to `2020`; what do you get if you multiply them together?_

-# - Notes -
+### - Notes -

-We can solve this witou brute forcing by first sorting the numbers.
+We can solve this witout brute forcing by first sorting the numbers.
 We then have two pointers, `lowPointer` and `highPointer`. `lowPointer` starts with the value 0 so it points at the lowest number and `highPointer` starts at the end of the array (arra.length - 1).
 We then add the numbers the pointers are pointing at.
 If the sum is higher then 2020 then we lower `highPointer` by one.
 If the sum is lower than 2020 then we add 1 to `lowPointer`.
 We will eventually find the number without having to brute force our way through all the numbers in the array.

 ## --- Part Two ---